PTSD Awareness Month

 Quality of care for Veteran’s includes raising awareness around important health topics.
 By highlighting some of the national health awareness campaigns each month, Veterans can get ideas, information, and resources on a variety of health matters.

-• Apathy toward loved ones
+• Lack of feelings or emotions toward loved ones

-• Trouble sleeping, reoccurring nightmares
+• Problems sleeping, reoccurring nightmares

 • Uncomfortable reactions to daily activities, avoiding routine activities